-Being an LGBT parent brings with it all of the same issues and responsibilities of any parent, as well as a number of unique considerations.
+Being an LGBTQIA parent brings with it all of the same issues and responsibilities of any parent, as well as a number of unique considerations.
 Getting the right legal advice can ensure that your interests and those of your children are protected at all times.

 Whether you have children from a previous heterosexual relationship, are looking to adopt, or are considering surrogacy or sperm donation, there are various legal considerations you need to take into account.

-Crisp & Co’s expert same sex parenting solicitors have been working with LGBT individuals and couples for many years.
+Crisp & Co’s expert same sex parenting solicitors have been working with LGBTQIA individuals and couples for many years.
 We can ensure that all necessary steps are taken to protect your rights and your children’s best interests, proactively putting in place measures to prevent potential issues, as well as offering swift, efficient and cost-effective solutions if a problem does arise.